RappyTV/discord-server-griefer/README.md

 **!!!
 IMPORTANT !!!** <br>
 You have to have [Node.js](https://nodejs.org) installed!

+Then just execute the command `npm i` to install all needed dependencies.

 ## Step 2: Configuration
 If you have downloaded and extracted all the files you should look for a file named `config.json` and in this file it should look like this:
 ```json